 When my father took my mother’s life at age 5, I had no idea the mountain of emotional complexity I’d be climbing for years to follow, all the way into my adulthood.
 I lived with about 4 different families by the time I was a young teen with many different identities; conforming myself to fit into each living situation, subconsciously wanting to be accepted and loved.
-Without knowing it, I developed an acute sense of observing the people around me…how they behaved, how they looked, what made them angry, sad, happy.
+Without knowing it, I developed an acute sense of observing the people around me…how they behaved, how they looked, and what made them angry, sad, and happy.
 I learned how to study people at an early age, and adapt myself to fit into a world I felt out of place in.

 While this was a survival tool in my younger years, it became self-detrimental in my adult years.
 I constantly compared myself to everyone around me, which meant I never felt good enough.
 It’s taken years of self-work, awareness, and positive self-talk to love and accept myself as I am.
 It’s really easy to fall into the comparison trap (I know I still do), especially in our world today.
-But keep climbing the mountain of self doubt cause at the top you’ll find your own sense of self, your inner strength, your own unique beauty, you’ll find you.
+But keep climbing the mountain of self-doubt cause at the top you’ll find your own sense of self, your inner strength, your own unique beauty, you’ll find you.
 And the world needs more of YOU.